bias-barometer/bias-barometer/README.md

 ## Implement your own barometer
 **TODO**

-## Roadmap
+## Possible roadmap
 - [ ] Add documentation on how to use and implement new barometers.
+- [ ] Incorporate [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) for evaluating models on bias benchmarks.
 - [ ] Implement more `barometers` for different model types as well as interventions (e.g. "model debiasing" or doing an ablation study with wordlists).
+- [ ] Implement `barometers` for textual data.
 - [ ] Help researchers to assess the reliability and validity of different bias measures.
 - [ ] Accomodate the analysis of model suites (e.g., to compare models across different sizes) and checkpoints (e.g., to study the training dynamics).

 ## Similar projects
-- [AllenNLP](https://github.com/allenai/allennlp) had implemented various fairness related metrics, including the [bias direction](https://docs.allennlp.org/main/api/fairness/bias_direction/), and has been an important inspiration to this code; However, this library has been archived.
+- [AllenNLP](https://github.com/allenai/allennlp) (now deprecated) implements various fairness related metrics, including the [bias direction](https://docs.allennlp.org/main/api/fairness/bias_direction/), and has been an important inspiration for this code; However, this library has been archived.
-- [WEFE](https://github.com/dccuchile/wefe): The Word Embedding Fairness Evaluation Framework also aspires to provide a unified framework and focuses on measuring and mitigating bias in word embedding models.
+- [WEFE](https://github.com/dccuchile/wefe): The Word Embedding Fairness Evaluation Framework aspires to provide a unified framework and focuses on measuring and mitigating bias in word embedding models.
-- [🤗 Evaluate](https://github.com/huggingface/evaluate) also implements some bias metrics.
+- [🤗 Evaluate](https://github.com/huggingface/evaluate) implements some bias metrics.
-- [LM-Eval-Harness](https://github.com/EleutherAI/lm-evaluation-harness) also implemented some bias metrics; Leverages prompt-source for prompt-based (bias) evaluations.
+- [LM-Eval-Harness](https://github.com/EleutherAI/lm-evaluation-harness) includes some bias benchmarks for autoregressive language models.